aspose-ocr/resources/README.md

 - Aspose.OCR for Python via Java 24.2.0 or later
 - Aspose.OCR for C++ 24.4.0 or later

-### Arabic text recognition (aspose-ocr-arabic-v1)
+### Arabic, Persian and Urdu text recognition (aspose-ocr-arabic-v1)

-This recognition model allows to to extract Arabic characters from images.
-It also supports mixed texts in Arabic and English.
+This recognition model allows to to extract the following texts:

+- Arabic
+- Persian (Farsi)
+- Uyghur
+- Urdu

+The model also supports texts in mixed alphabets (the mix of national characters and English).

 #### Compatibility

-- Aspose.OCR for .NET 24.4.0 or later
+- Aspose.OCR for .NET 24.4.2 or later
-- Aspose.OCR for Java 24.4.0 or later
+- Aspose.OCR for Java 24.4.1 or later

 ### Handwritten text recognition (aspose-ocr-handwriting-v1)